How is the height of a frangipani measured?

 What is the “wood height”?

-The “wood height” is the measurement from base of the trunk (the top of the soil in the bag or pot) to the top of the highest branch excluding the leaves.
+The “wood height” is the measurement from the top of the soil at trunk to the top of the highest branch excluding the leaves.